kaisenlinux/manpages-dev/category/Monitoring/iperf3.md

               iperf3 -c iperf3.example.com -p 5002

        The initial TCP connection is used to exchange test parameters, control the start and end of the test, and to exchange test results.
-This is sometimes referred to as the "control con‐ nection".
-The  actual test data is sent over a separate TCP connection, as a separate flow of UDP packets, or as an independent SCTP connection, depending on what protocol was speci‐ fied by the client.
+This is sometimes referred to as the "control connection".
+The actual test data is sent over a separate TCP connection, as a separate flow of UDP packets, or as an independent SCTP connection, depending on what protocol was specified by the client.

        Normally, the test data is sent from the client to the server, and measures the upload speed of the client.
-Measuring the download speed from the server can be done by specifying  the
-       -R flag on the client.
+Measuring the download speed from the server can be done by specifying the -R flag on the client.
 This causes data to be sent from the server to the client.

               iperf3 -c iperf3.example.com -p 5202 -R

        Results  are  displayed on both the client and server.
 There will be at least one line of output per measurement interval (by default a measurement interval lasts for one second, but this can be changed by the -i option).
 Each line of output includes (at least) the time since the start of the test, amount of data transferred during the interval,  and  the average  bitrate  over  that  interval.
-Note that the values for each measurement interval are taken from the point of view of the endpoint process emitting that output (in other words, the out‐ put on the client shows the measurement interval data for the client.
+Note that the values for each measurement interval are taken from the point of view of the endpoint process emitting that output (in other words, the output on the client shows the measurement interval data for the client.

-       At the end of the test is a set of statistics that shows (at least as much as possible) a summary of the test as seen by both the sender and the receiver,  with  lines  tagged  accord‐ ingly.
+       At the end of the test is a set of statistics that shows (at least as much as possible) a summary of the test as seen by both the sender and the receiver, with  lines  tagged  ac‐ cordingly.
 Recall that by default the client is the sender and the server is the receiver, although as indicated above, use of the -R flag will reverse these roles.

        The client can be made to retrieve the server-side output for a given test by specifying the --get-server-output flag.

        Either  the  client  or  the server can produce its output in a JSON structure, useful for integration with other programs, by passing it the -J flag.
-Because the contents of the JSON structure are only competely known after the test has finished, no JSON output will be emitted until the end of the test.
+Because the contents of the
+       JSON structure are only competely known after the test has finished, no JSON output will be emitted until the end of the test.

        iperf3 has a (overly) large set of command-line options that can be used to set the parameters of a test.
-They are given in the "GENERAL OPTIONS" section of the manual page below,  as well as summarized in iperf3's help output, which can be viewed by running iperf3 with the -h flag.
+They are given in the "GENERAL OPTIONS" section of the manual  page  be‐ low, as well as summarized in iperf3's help output, which can be viewed by running iperf3 with the -h flag.

 GENERAL OPTIONS
        -p, --port n